Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 There are a few different types of force feedback commonly found in racing wheels: gear-driven, belt-driven, and direct drive.
 By far the most accurate and powerful is direct drive, but these also come with a high associated cost.

 Don't rule out gear-driven or belt-driven designs, though.
-Belt-driven is an exceptional force feedback system that uses a belt to connect the motor to the wheel.
+Belt-driven is an great force feedback system that uses a belt to connect the motor to the wheel.
 That setup offers excellent response with little compromise.

 Gear-driven systems are the most popular for cheaper racing wheels, and there's a lot of variance in how these can perform depending on their design.
 A wheel such as the Logitech G923 uses a dual-motor gear-driven system, and we've found that to be really impressive and quite powerful under hand.
 That said, some less well designed gear-driven PC steering wheels may leave you wanting more power and response from your drive.